FIWARE/tutorials.NGSI-LD/docs/understanding-@context.md

 >
 > ― Raheel Farooq, Kalam

-Creating an interoperable system of readable links for computers requires the use of a well defined data format ([JSON-LD](http://json-ld.org/)) and assignation of unique IDs ([URLs or URNs](https://stackoverflow.com/questions/4913343/what-is-the-difference-between-uri-url-and-urn)) for both data entities and the relationships between entities so that semantic meaning can be programmatically retrieved from the data itself.
-Furthermore the use and creation of these unique IDs should, as far as possible, be passed around so as not get in the way of the processing the data objects themselves.
+Creating an interoperable system of readable links for computers requires the use of a well-defined data format ([JSON-LD](http://json-ld.org/)) and assignation of unique IDs ([URLs or URNs](https://stackoverflow.com/questions/4913343/what-is-the-difference-between-uri-url-and-urn)) for both data entities and the relationships between entities so that semantic meaning can be programmatically retrieved from the data itself.
+Furthermore, the use and creation of these unique IDs should, as far as possible, be passed around so as not get in the way of the processing the data objects themselves.

 An attempt to solve this interoperability problem has been made within the JSON domain, and this has been done by adding